Bain Case Interview: Format, Rounds & PE Cases (2026)

 Bain Case Interview Format and Rounds

-Bain's recruiting pipeline usually centers on four live-evaluation stages.
-Some offices may add a digital assessment before interviews, so treat your invitation as the source of truth rather than assuming every process is identical.
+Bain's recruiting pipeline usually centers on five stages, including an online assessment that most regions now run before any live case.
+Treat your invitation as the source of truth rather than assuming every process is identical.

 Framework